-The first thing an organization must do is understand where their sensitive data is.
-For many, it is in the form of real-time transmission (data in motion) of sensitive data such as credit cards from point of sale (POS) systems like in the case of Target.
-For others it is repositories of sensitive data (data at rest) such as social security numbers, health care information and a host of other things like in the case of Anthem.
-Many companies are exposed to both sensitive data in motion and at rest.
 Solutions such as data loss prevention and dynamic malware protection are designed to stop the data in motion threat.
-For malware infected POS systems, these are necessary security solutions.
-However this strategy is basically saying that you believe the attackers are going to get access to your data and you want to prevent the data from leaving your network.
+However this strategy is basically saying that you believe the attackers are going to get access to your data, and you want to prevent the data from leaving your network.
 For data at rest, we must do more to stop unauthorized users from accessing the sensitive data in the first place.

-Today’s information security breaches have a major impact on organizations that are affected.
-Target may be liable for up to 3.6 billion as a result of their attack2.
-Most organizations see major changes to their executive management teams as a result of a breach.
+Most organizations see major changes to their executive management teams because of a breach.
 Stock prices plummet and sometimes do not recover.
-Customer trust is lost.
-The brand is tarnished.
+Customer trust is lost and the brand is tarnished.
 Fines and fees are assessed.
 Usually class-action lawsuits are filed.
 Revenue and profits are dramatically impacted.
 Regulatory and industry compliance is impacted.
 In other words, the cost of implementing the right solutions to protect your organization against these latest threats are extremely small compared to the impact of a breach.
-A simple ROI analysis shows these solutions are an absolute business requirement these days.

 Our solution is designed to work with large and small networks.
 If you have a 2000 server farm with NPI data or whether you have a single server or database in your office, we can secure these systems without any infrastructure or capital costs.
 Best of all, our solution is completely transparent to the end users.
 No need for PC based agents or key management.
 All the security has handled seamlessly without any change in end user behavior.

 Breaches can be avoided when up-to-date security measures are in place.
 Traditional thinking with the use of a layered network security model will not stop hackers.
 Almost every single reported hacker breach over the past several years has used this method.
-Is your network prepared to block an attack based on these latest threats?
 To find out more, visit our Security Services Page.